Anifyuli/appinfo/README.md

 # appinfo

-Simple app developed with Flutter to learn native code integration with Flutter
+`appinfo` is simple app for understanding native Android code on Flutter app